 While I highly appreciate developers/authors/wizards having thorough documentation, I have to ask a moral (ethical?) question:

-Documentation for products sold should be provided with said product, kept to the support/release thread for that product, and if the producer of that product is so inclined, perhaps post to a dedicated section on the wiki for product documentation.
-Having those product tutorials mixed in with “normal” tutorials isn’t such a big deal now… But I see it becoming a pain eventually.
-Now I’m not against Marketplace content at all (I’ve spent in the triple digit dollar range on stuff myself); I just hate spam, misdirection tactics for sales, etc…
+Documentation for products sold should be provided with that product (I believe this is a soft requirement when submitting?), kept to the support/release thread for that product and if the producer of that product is so inclined, perhaps posted to a dedicated section on the platform for product documentation.
+Having those product tutorials mixed in with tangible, natural tutorials isn’t such a big deal now… But I see it becoming a pain eventually.
+Now I’m not against Marketplace Fab content at all; I just loathe spam, bait-and-switch marketing,

 I don’t really see that as advertising.
 If someone has a product that requires documentation, why not post it on a wiki where most users find their information?
 Not every developer on the marketplace has their own website to host it on their own.